ErnestUTN/Rimworld_WeaponsAndOutfits/README.md

 # Rimworld_WeaponsAndOutfits

-Mod that gives the possibility to assign weapons to outfits, just like apparel
+Minimal Vanilla Outfit Mod that gives the possibility to assign weapons to outfits, just like apparel

 ![Screenshot](About/preview.png)